 Social activities

-Volunteer Camping is an overnight area for volunteers and must always be quiet.
-When you want to meet up with your volunteer friends, we recommend that you visit Volunteers' Village or our Volunteer Hubs.
+Volunteer Camping is an overnight area for volunteers and must therefore be quiet at all times.
+When you would like to meet up with your volunteer friends, we recommend that you meet in the Volunteers' Village or other areas of the festival